sawlemon/DevOps/notes/docker/docker.md

 ## Image

 An image includes everything needed to run an application - the code or binary, runtimes, dependencies, and any other filesystem objects required.

+**--publish** asks Docker to forward traffic incoming on the host’s port 8000 to the container’s port 8080.
+Containers have their own private set of ports, so if you want to reach one from the network, you have to forward traffic to it in this way.
+Otherwise, firewall rules will prevent all network traffic from reaching your container, as a default security posture.